Nwachukwu-Chinenye/Google-Ads-Datasets/README.md

 - **Uncleaned File**: Use GoogleAds_DataAnalytics_Sales_Uncleaned.csv for reference or to replicate the cleaning process.
 - **Tools**: Open with spreadsheet software or data analysis tools.

+ ## Visualizations
+- A bar chart showing the Cost Per Click (CPC) for Desktop, Mobile, and Tablet devices from the November 2024 campaign.
+- A bar chart displaying the total number of clicks by device (Desktop, Mobile, Tablet).
+- A bar chart illustrating the number of conversions across different campaigns.
+- A bar chart representing the number of conversions by device (Desktop, Mobile, Tablet).

 ## Notes
 - The cleaned file contains 2,601 rows with standardized formats, while the uncleaned file retains the original 2,601 rows.
 - Missing values (e.g., clicks, cost) are partially addressed in the cleaned version; further imputation may be needed.